Your browser does not support the running script, you cannot get a perfect browsing

 Welcome to Bhutan.

-Tiger's Nest Monastery (Taktsang Goemba, Takhtsang Lakhang, Paro Taktshang), first built in 1692, is the iconic landmark of Bhutan.
-As a world cultural heritage, it is sited on the side of a cliff at a height of 900m above the Paro valley.
-It is said that Guru Rinpoche (a Buddhist saint) rode a tigress to the current site of the monastery and meditated in a cave for 3 years 3 months and 3 days.
-Now it is one of the most visited tourist attractions in Bhutan and a sacred religious site for Bhutanese to pilgrimage at least once in a lifetime.
+Tiger's Nest Monastery (Taktsang Goemba, Takhtsang Lakhang, Paro Taktshang), originally constructed in 1692, stands as an iconic landmark of Bhutan.
+Perched on a cliff at 900m above the Paro valley, legend tells of Guru Rinpoche (a Buddhist saint) riding a tigress to the current site of the monastery, where he meditated in a cave for 3 years, 3 months, and 3 days.
+Today, it remains one of Bhutan's most visited tourist attractions and a sacred pilgrimage site for Bhutanese to visit at least once in their lifetime.
+In April, witness the breathtaking sight of high-altitude rhododendrons blooming, painting the mountains with vibrant red clouds.

-After the Tiger's Nest hike, it is time to visit Kyichu Lhakhang (Thousand-armed and Thousand-eyed Avalokiteshvara).
-It is one of the 108 Buddhist temples built by King Songtsen Gampo in the 7th century (around 659 AD), and it is believed to have been constructed to subdue the left leg of the Tibetan witch.
-In the main hall of Kyichu Lhakhang, you can see the revered statue of an 8-year-old Shakyamuni Buddha, believed to have been created during the same period as the Jowo statue in the Ramoche Temple in Lhasa, Tibet.
-It is considered a national treasure of the Kingdom of Bhutan.
+After the Tiger's Nest hike, it is time to explore Kyichu Lhakhang (Thousand-armed and Thousand-eyed Avalokiteshvara).
+This temple is one of the 108 Buddhist temples commissioned by King Songtsen Gampo in the 7th century (around 659 AD) to subdue a Tibetan witch's left leg.
+Inside the main hall of Kyichu Lhakhang, you can view a revered statue of an 8-year-old Shakyamuni Buddha, believed to have been crafted during the same period as the Jowo statue in the Ramoche Temple in Lhasa, Tibet, making it a national treasure of Bhutan.

 Meals:Breakfast Lunch Dinner